How Much Does It Cost to Develop a Mobile App?

-Let’s take a deeper view on each.
+Let’s take a deeper view of each.

-Although the main factor to consider is the client’s preferences, it is also important to determine devices/OS versions present on a particular market and define the market share for each Android device manufacturer and OS version.
+Although the main factor to consider is the client’s preferences, it is also important to determine devices/OS versions present in a particular market and define the market share for each Android device manufacturer and OS version.

-The technical complexity of an application should be taken into account while estimating it’s development cost.
+The technical complexity of an application should be taken into account while estimating its development cost.

-If we subdivide mobile apps by complexity, we’ll get the following types: simple, middle complexity and complex apps.
+If we subdivide mobile apps by complexity, we’ll get the following types: simple, middle complexity, and complex apps.
 The picture below illustrates the difference between these three:

 According to the picture above, a simple mobile application might cost from $20,000 to $30,000; a middle complexity app will vary from $30,000 to $40,000; prices on complex mobile applications will start from $50,000.

-When it comes to the average time needed to develop an app, it starts from 400 hours.
-Still, note that development time also depends on the technical complexity of the desired app, number of talents working on it, number of devices and OS, custom designs and animations, and so on.
+The average time needed to develop an app starts at 400 hours.
+Still, note that development time also depends on the technical complexity of the desired app, the number of talents working on it, the number of devices and OS, custom designs and animations, and so on.

 After-release support may include the following:

-- Updates to the app;
+- Updates to the app

-- New features creation;
+- New features creation

-- Extend to the next platform;
+- Extend to the next platform

-- Cloud hosting;
+- Cloud hosting

-- Legal support;
+- Legal support

-- Marketing and promotion;
+- Marketing and promotion